Justinz8/Campus-Compass-Back-End/README.md

-# Campus Compass – Frontend
+# Campus Compass – Backend

 Welcome to the backend repository for the **Campus Compass** project.